+Time to pull out the sewing machine and make my own.
 It was surprisingly easy, so I thought I would share this with you, just in case you have a pet with a bed that needs a new inside.

 One of the things I wanted to work on this year was reading.
 And I have.
 In fact, I’ve worked on it a lot.
 It seemed only right to make a new bookmark to mark my place.
 I’ve already read more books this year than I did in all of […]

 While the ironing board is a great craft room tool, it’s often a bit big and cumbersome.
 Sometimes I just need to press a little something while sewing–all nice and quick.
 I keep my cutting mat on my sewing table, so I wanted to make an ironing mat that would fit right over it and protect its rubbery surface.